minabansal/nyc_restaurants/README.md

 * 1st (Location type): Restaurant, Bar, Brewery/Craft Beer Store
 * 2nd (Yelp $): $, $$, $$$, $$$$

-Visualization plan - stretch goal is something similar to the infatuation map website where you can filter for the above parameters/drop down to find a restaurant/bar
+Visualization plan - stretch goal is something similar to the infatuation map website where you can filter for the above parameters/drop down to find a restaurant/bar.

+Map Limits - 23rd St down in Manhattan.

 1. Your visualization must include a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).